ultraswaglol/code-packer/README.md

     *   Generates a clear file tree structure so the AI can better understand the project architecture before code analysis.

 ## 🛠 How it Works?
 Simply select your project's root folder.
-Code Packer combines the content of all relevant files into a single text prompt, perfectly formatted for large context window models (GPT-4o, Claude 3.5 Sonnet, Gemini 1.5 Pro).
+Code Packer combines the content of all relevant files into a single text prompt, perfectly formatted for large context window models (GPT-, Claude, Sonnet, Gemini).